 Courses will be taught in English (occasionally, some courses will be taught in Italian and German).

-Places available: 9 with scholarship (1 for non-EU students) + 3 without scholarship
+Places available: 15 with scholarship + 4 without scholarship

 The PhD covers three research areas that reflect the focus of the faculty: Agricultural and Forestry Production, Food Technology and Environmental Resources.
 Once you are successful in the public competition to pursue a doctorate, you will be required to design a research and study plan with your supervisor in order to define the purpose of your research project and the necessary steps to implement it.
 From time to time, you will need to update your research and study plan, taking into account the development of your work and the latest developments in your field of research.
 During the three years you will have to attend regularly classes and seminars specifically designed for PhD students.
 The classes will cover qualifying and advanced elements of Statistics, analysis of research data and dissemination of scientific results.